roundcopy/pulent-2022/src/pages/posts/how-i-wrote-a-book-last-night-unleashing-the-power-of-ai.md

 2. **Learning from mistakes**: My initial writing process was inefficient and aimless.
 Shifting to a structured AI-supported approach and allowing for "ugly" first drafts dramatically improves productivity.
 3. **The power of collaboration**: Combining the strengths of AI and human expertise, I created a compelling and cohesive book, complete with a detailed outline, structured chapters, and real-world examples.

-## How to Start Writing the Book
+## How I Started Writing the Book

 A few years ago, during my vacation, I set a goal to **dedicate at least 30 minutes every night to writing**.

 I sat before my computer and poured my thoughts onto the screen, accumulating **20,000 words** over three to four weeks.

-However, after several weeks of writing, I realized that my content needed coherence and direction, making it challenging to transform into a book.

-Sadly, this put my little project on hold indefinitely.

-> "Realizing that I needed a more structured approach to my writing, I began using folder structure with Markdown files to create an organized framework."

-## Discovering the Power of Structure with Markdown
+## Discovering the Importance of Structure

-I compiled all the relevant details into a **concept file** to further develop my book.
-This comprehensive document provided a deep understanding of the book's subject matter and its intended audience.
+During the writing, I compiled all the important bits into a **concept file** to keep the clarity of targets I set for the book.

+This comprehensive document was not intended to be a part of the book, but it provided a deep understanding of the book's subject matter and its intended audience.

-> "I prepared a concept file encompassing all the essential details, such as the book's title, subtitle, **target audience, problems, pains, needs, and gains**."
+> Concept file encompased all the essential details, such as the book's title, subtitle, **target audience, problems, pains, needs, and gains**.

 Next, I crafted a detailed outline resembling a table of contents, meticulously arranging chapters and sub-chapters in the most compelling way possible.

-I used [Markdown](https://daringfireball.net/projects/markdown/) to structure my content to simplify management and improve content organization.
+I used [Markdown](https://daringfireball.net/projects/markdown/) to structure my content, simplify management, and improve content organization.

 I divided the book into chapters and sub-chapters, allowing me to create separate files for each sub-chapter.

-## Learning from Mistakes
+## Drafting instead of Editing

 One lesson I learned from my previous failed attempt was the importance of avoiding over-editing during writing.

-Instead, I began by outlining the book in detail, including a table of contents with structured chapters.
+Instead, I began by outlining the book in detail.

 For each sub-chapter, I would write a few words as ideas developed.

 Rather than writing linearly and going back to revise constantly, I focused on getting my initial ideas down, embracing imperfection, and avoiding over-editing.

-> "In the words of Hemingway, **"Write drunk, edit sober."** Even the "ugly" first draft could have significant value."
+> In the words of Hemingway, **"Write drunk, edit sober."** Even the "ugly" first draft could have significant value.

+However, after several weeks of writing, I realized that my words lack coherence and required much more time investment, making it challenging to transform them into a book.

+Sadly, this put my little project on hold indefinitely.

+I wasn't ready to invest 6-9 months of writing.

-## Harnessing the Power of AI
+## Harnessing the Power of AI in Book Writing

-Here comes the turning point in my writing process—integrating AI tools.
+Here comes the turning point — the general availability of AI tools.

+Excited about the possibilities, I consolidated all my writing files into a single document and uploaded it to the Claude AI.

+Claude 2 is a powerful [large language model (LLM)](https://en.wikipedia.org/wiki/Large_language_model) with a 100k token context window.
+The power of Claude is that you can easily upload text files as part of the prompt.

-Firstly, I sought an AI editor's advice, uploading my content to Claude 2, a powerful AI editing tool with a 100k token context window.
-The feedback I received from [Claude AI](https://claude.ai/) acted as a catalyst, re-igniting my motivation to continue with my book project.
+The feedback I received from [Claude AI](https://claude.ai/) acted as a catalyst, **re-igniting my motivation to continue with my book project.**

 I lost the initial prompts, but they were simple.
-The power of Claude is that you can easily upload text files as part of the prompt.

 Here is one of the simple prompts I used, and I have played with different "personas":